We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 We do the research so you can find trusted products for your health and wellness.

 However, Ritual products are more expensive than many similar supplements.
-This may lead you to wonder whether they’re really worth the hype.
+So are they worth the hype?

-Some of the key ways that Ritual stands out against competitors include:
+Some of the ways that Ritual stands out against competitors include:

-Transparency: Ritual provides detailed information on how and where every ingredient in its products is sourced, along with the science behind each formulation.
+Transparency: Ritual provides detailed information on how and where the ingredients in its products are sourced, along with the science behind why they are used in each formulation.

 Delayed-release capsules: The company’s multivitamins are made using delayed-release capsules, which are designed to dissolve in your small intestine rather than your stomach.
 According to Ritual, this is gentler on your stomach, meaning you don’t have to pair your multivitamin with meals.